-Other specific training may also be necessary to ensure that the worker has the relevant information and instruction when undertaking a particular construction activity.
+Other training may also be necessary to ensure that the worker has the relevant information and instruction when undertaking a particular construction activity.
 For example, task specific training may be provided to communicate hazards and risk controls and to provide the skills necessary for workers to carry out a specific task safely.

-If task specific training is conducted, it should be developed for the specific task and regularly reviewed and updated whenever there are changes to the task, processes, systems of work, plant and substances that may affect health and safety.
+Task specific training should be developed for the actual task carried out and be regularly reviewed and updated whenever there are changes to the task, processes, systems of work, plant and substances that may affect health and safety.